aldebaran-x/HaloCEUserList/README.md

 # HaloCEUserList
-Python script with tk UI to list users on Halo CE servers whose IP and ports are saved in a list.
+Python script with Kivy UI to list users on Halo CE servers whose IP and ports are saved in a list.

 You can run it from a laptop:
 `python main.py`